 Unemployment Compensation (UC) is a form of income support against job loss.
 It provides an income to individuals who become unemployed through no fault of their own.
 UC benefits are paid, for a limited time, to individuals who are able and available for suitable work, but continue to be unemployed while looking for another job.
 To be covered by the UC program, a worker must have performed services covered by the Pennsylvania UC Law (Law), and must have worked for an employer who is required by Law or elects to pay into the UC Fund.

-The Unemployment Compensation Management System, or UCMS, replaced the UC Tax portion of the Unemployment Compensation (UC) program’s 40 year old legacy system.
-It provides self-access for UC staff, employers and Third Party Administrators (TPAs).
+The Unemployment Compensation Management System, or UCMS, is the Tax portion of the Unemployment Compensation (UC) program.
+It provides self-access for UC staff, employers, and Third-Party Administrators (TPAs).
 Enterprises are required to use UCMS to electronically report employee tax and wage information.

 The UC Law requires covered employers to make contributions into a pooled reserve known as the UC Trust Fund.
 These contributions are used to pay benefits to jobless individuals who meet the claimant eligibility requirements of the Law.
 Employers are required to report covered wages paid and remit contributions due on a quarterly basis.
 In certain calendar years, employers are also required to withhold a portion of an employee's gross wages and include this amount on the quarterly UC reports.
 All covered employers providing full and/or part time covered employment to one or more workers must be registered with the Department of Labor and Industry's Office of UC Tax Services (UCTS).